Updated: Final pricing, specifications, and availability details have been added following the product's official launch.

 Analysis: The A6 shows Solos choosing comfort and discretion over capture.
 That’s a clear product split.
 If a buyer wants glasses for photos or video, the A6 is the wrong tool.
 If they want voice AI, calls, translations, reminders, and prescription lenses in a lighter frame, Solos is aiming directly at that use case.

 The privacy angle is also hard to ignore, though it should be kept precise.
 The A6 itself removes the camera entirely.
-Separately, Solos announced new privacy-focused accessories for its AirGo V2 smart glasses, which do have a camera.
+Separately, Solos offers privacy-focused accessories for its AirGo V2 smart glasses, which do have a camera, including a clip-on privacy shield.

 That tells you where Solos sees friction.
 It is not only designing lighter frames.
 It is also giving camera-equipped users a way to make their glasses visibly less smart when needed.

-The same consumer-AI push is showing up in other interfaces too, from wearables to social software.
+The same consumer-AI push is showing up in other interfaces too.
 For related XOOMAR coverage, see Meta Pocket’s AI game tools, which tracks another route companies are taking to put AI into everyday consumer products.

-For now, the clearest takeaway is simple: Solos has taken the smart glasses fight to weight.
-The next watch item is whether the final price, battery life, and AI performance match the promise of a 19-gram frame.
+For now, the clearest takeaway is simple: Solos has taken the smart glasses fight to weight and price.
+The next watch item is whether real-world battery life and AI performance match the promise of a 19-gram, sub-$200 frame.

 Key Takeaways

-- The AirGo A6’s 19-gram weight could make smart glasses more practical for all-day wear.
+- The AirGo A6’s 19-gram weight and $199 starting price could make smart glasses more practical for all-day wear.

-- Solos is betting that camera-free glasses can address privacy concerns while still offering useful AI features.
+- Solos is betting that camera-free glasses can address privacy concerns while still offering useful AI features like real-time translation.

 - Prescription lens compatibility makes the A6 more likely to function as everyday eyewear rather than a niche gadget.